Dudley Lincoln Steinwall

-Dudley Lincoln Steinwall (born 9 November 1974) is a Sri Lankan football manager and former footballer who served as head coach of the Sri Lanka national football team.
-He last played for Negambo Youth as a defender in domestic club football.
+Dudley Lincoln Steinwall (born 9 November 1974) is a Sri Lankan football manager and former footballer who served as head coach of the Sri Lanka national football team from 2016 to 2018.
+He last played for Negambo Youth as a center-back in domestic club football.

 Playing career

 Steinwall has played club football for Renown, Club Valencia, Blue Star, Negambo Youth and Ratnam.

-He earned 32 caps for Sri Lanka between 2001 and 2009, scoring two goals.
+He represented Sri Lanka from 1993 to 2009.

 Coaching career

 Steinwall was appointed coach of Sri Lanka in April 2016 succeeding Sampath Perera.

+Personal life

+His older brother Chaminda Steinwall is also a former Sri Lanka national team player.